suborbital/docs/website/docs/quickstart.md

 ```

 :::tip
-If you're invoking the Test API, you'll need to import the [Editor Token](./how-to/customize-plugins/plugin-editor.md) instead of the Environment token in the code snippet above.
+If you're invoking the Test API, you'll need to import the [Editor Token](./how-to/customize-extensions/extension-editor.md) instead of the Environment token in the code snippet above.
 :::

 ## Connect your application

-Now that you've set up SE2 and created your first plugin, you can use [SE2's APIs](./using-api.md) to start integrating plugins into your application!
+Now that you've set up SE2 and created your first extension, you can use [SE2's APIs](./using-api.md) to start integrating extensions into your application!